Dhruvsingh72/weatherrcheck/README.md

-hey this is weather check project made using html,css,javascript
+hey this is weather check Api project made by using html,css,javascript